-The AD9522-01 provides a multioutput clock distribution function with subpicosecond jitter performance, along with an on-chip PLL and VCO.
-The on-chip VCO tunes from 2.53 GHz to 2.95 GHz.
-An external 3.3 V/5 V VCO/VCXO of up to 2.4 GHz can also be used.
+The AD9522-51 provides a multioutput clock distribution function with subpicosecond jitter performance, along with an on-chip PLL that can be used with an external VCO.

 FUNCTIONAL BLOCK DIAGRAM

 Figure 1.

 The AD9522 serial interface supports both SPI and IC® ports.
 An in-package EEPROM can be programmed through the serial interface and store user-defined register settings for power-up and chip reset.